erionc/paper-length/README.md

 # Paper Length Prediction
-Paper length prediction task conceived as a regression problem.
+Paper length prediction task conceived as a regression learning problem.
 This is the code for the paper:

 [How Many Pages?
 Paper Length Prediction from the Metadata](http://arxiv.org/abs/2010.15924) (NLPIR 2020) \
 Erion Çano, Ondřej Bojar

 ## Overview

 There are various latent correlations between the length of a document and its publication metadata.
-Understanding those correlations could be useful for for meta-research and important for various information retrieval applications.
+Understanding those correlations could be useful for for meta-research and important for various information retrieval tasks.
 We conceived the paper length prediction task as a regression problem and use this code and OAGL datset we released to observe how well this task can be solved with existing machine learning algorithms.

 ## Dependencies